eskoeleman/gRNA_environment/README.md

 # gRNA_environment

 R scripts for the analysis of the environment around a genomic location based on a combination of datasets.
+These scripts can be used to obtain information on a number of characteristics of the environment of a number of genomic locations of interest.
+For example when selecting gRNAs for genome editing, these scripts can be used to select gRNAs based on specific marks.
+This script has been used to select 6 pools of 10 CRISPR RNAs in distinct chromatin environments based on the included characteristics.

 cell-type: hTERT RPE-1 cells